mbcovid19updates/mbcovid19updates.github.io/README.md

 >
 >**1(3)** If a person operates a business that is permitted to open under these Orders at their private residence, other persons may attend at the person's residence for purposes related to the operation of that business.
 >
->**1(4)** A person who resides on their own may have one other person with whom they regularly interact attend at their primary private residence and they may also attend at that person's primary private residence.
-These persons are also allowed to meet on the outdoor areas of the properties on which their primary private residences are located.
+>**1(4)** Persons may gather on the outdoor portions of the property on which their private residence is located with no more than five other persons who do not reside at their residence.
+The other persons attending this outdoor gathering must not reside at more than two different private residences.
 >
->**1(5)** A person who is obtaining technical training at a university or college and who does not normally reside in the community where the university or college is located may, on a temporary basis, reside at the private residence of another person in the community where the university or college is located while receiving technical training.
+>**1(5)** A person who resides on their own may have one other person with whom they regularly interact attend at their private residence and they may also attend at that person's private residence.
 >
->**1(6)** Except as permitted under subsection (4), all outdoor gatherings on the property on which a private residence is located are prohibited.
+>**1(6)** A person who is obtaining technical training at a university or college and who does not normally reside in the community where the university or college is located may, on a temporary basis, reside at the private residence of another person in the community where the university or college is located while receiving technical training.
 >
+>**1(7)** Except as permitted under subsection (4), all outdoor gatherings on the property on which a private residence is located are prohibited.
+>
->**1(7)** Persons must not occupy a campsite, cottage or vacation home together unless they normally reside at the same private residence.
+>**1(8)** Persons must not occupy a campsite, cottage or vacation home together unless they normally reside at the same private residence.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>